Motion of spinning particles around a polymer black hole in loop quantum gravity: SUMMARY AND CONCLUSIONS

-In conclusion, we in this paper uncovered the LQG effects on the circular orbits and ISCOs of the spinning particle within the polymer black hole.
+In conclusion, we in this paper uncovered the LQG effects on the non-circular orbit, the circular orbits and ISCOs of the spinning particle within the polymer black hole.
 More detailed information of the LQG effects on the observed phenomena induced by the spinning particles are expected to be tested.
+With the improvement of the accuracy of future space gravitational wave detection and black hole shadow observation, we believe that our results will be useful to dig out the nature of the polymer black hole in LQG.